huijing/huijing.github.io/_posts/2019-12-15-conference-season-2019.md

 My remaining speaking engagements are all in Asia, and on a relatively more sane schedule.
 But I do need to deal with that gentle layer of dust that has collected over everything in my room at this point. <span class="kaomoji">¯\\\_(ツ)_/¯</span>

+### Intermission: <span class="emoji" role="img" tabindex="0" aria-label="China">&#x1F1E8;&#x1F1F3;</span> @ JSConf China

+If it hasn't been obvious enough, [Wei](https://uuei.io/) has clearly featured heavily in my life this year.
+She's just special, okay?
+Anyway, I've told her that I would follow her anywhere she gives a talk at a conference.
+And she did at [JSConf China](https://2019.jsconfchina.com/).

+Also, Nexmo was a sponsor at the conference, so I was going to be there either way.
+But let's be honest, even if Nexmo wasn't involved, I'd get myself there hell or high water.
+I wouldn't have lived it down if I wasn't there to watch her talk in person because it was the best talk of the conference IMHO.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9M6wDie0YKs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Another fun thing that happened was, my friend [Yong Jun](https://github.com/yongjun21/) gave a workshop there as well and between himself, me and another friend who was helping out, all 3 of us had the same birthday, what are the odds?

 ## <span class="emoji" role="img" tabindex="0" aria-label="Japan">&#x1F1EF;&#x1F1F5;</span><span class="emoji" role="img" tabindex="0" aria-label="South Korea">&#x1F1F0;&#x1F1F7;</span><span class="emoji" role="img" tabindex="0" aria-label="Taiwan">&#x1F1F9;&#x1F1FC;</span><span class="emoji" role="img" tabindex="0" aria-label="Singapore">&#x1F1F8;&#x1F1EC;</span><span class="emoji" role="img" tabindex="0" aria-label="Thailand">&#x1F1F9;&#x1F1ED;</span> @ Mozilla Developer Roadshow Asia

 I went on the Mozilla Developer Roadshow again for the Asia leg, and although this was spaced out a bit more than the Europe one, because it was air travel, it felt more hectic.
 But I am always excited to speak at events in Asia.